CS

 Feature Showdown

-The Jaecoo J7 SHS features a 13.2-inch touchscreen paired with a 10.3-inch digital dash, while the BYD Atto 3 gets a 12.8-inch display.
+The Jaecoo J7 SHS features a 13.2-inch touchscreen paired with a 10.3-inch digital dash, while the BYD Atto 3 gets a 12.8-inch display and 5-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Jaecoo J7 SHS stands out with wireless Apple CarPlay/Android Auto and wireless charging that you will not find on the BYD Atto 3.
 The BYD Atto 3 counters with Apple CarPlay and Dirac audio.
 Which feature set matters more depends on your daily routine and priorities.